JohanCDev/React-Native-ToDoList-Workshop/README.md

 It's used to easily translate React framework to the native language of your device.

-## How will we compile ?

-We simply have to launch a packager between expo and your phone.

-To do this, simply run `expo start`.

-Press `d` to open developer tools and enable `tunnel mode`.

-Then, scan the qr code on your phone to have your new application.
-(On your camera for iOS and in Expo App for Android)

 ## Step 1 - Create your first Application

 Start by creating a Typescript basic app with `expo init MyToDoListApp`.
 Select the `blank TypeScript` option